Vehicle registration plates of North Macedonia: Codes

+Current codes

 Vehicle registration plate codes by municipalities in English alphabetical order:

-Obsolete licence plate codes
+Obsolete license plate codes

 Critical reception

 The new europlates are criticised from several design experts and the Macedonian public who insist on using hybrid alphabet instead of Latin script (only the common letters for Cyrillic and Latin scripts to be used).
 They sent a remark to the constitutional court of North Macedonia and the decision is yet to be declared.
 The MK/NMK code is also disputed for being placed low.
 Due to the Macedonia naming dispute, Greece followed a standard policy in which Greek border guards covered the letters MK on vehicle plates with a sticker, in Greek and English, reading: "Recognized by Greece as FYROM”.